equalitie/ouinet/README.md

 only way to use it is to clone its repository locally and load it every time you start the browser; to do that, open Firefox's *Add-ons* window, then click on the gears icon, then *Debug Add-ons*, then *Load Temporary Add-on…* and choose the `manifest.json` file in the Extension's source tree.
+Back to the *Add-ons* page, remember clicking on *CENO Extension* and allowing *Run in Private Windows* under *Details*.

 [CENO Extension]: https://github.com/censorship-no/ceno-ext-settings/